 4.1 The lowest grade in the Service is within the Support Staff category which has a grading structure from Grade 1 to 11.
-The lowest paid worker is at Grade 1.
+The lowest paid worker is at Grade 2 (following the outsourcing of cleaning, there are no employees on Grade 1).
 Each grade has five levels referred to as spinal column points and a new joiner will progress through these with increasing service.
 Since the lowest paid employees are part-time the actual salary levels are pro-rata.
-The salary range at Grade 1 is currently £13,715 to £15,207 for a 37 hour week.
-For contextual purposes the salary level for a full-time firefighter is £29,054 per annum.
+The salary range at Grade 2 is currently £16,123 to £17,419 for a 37 hour week and is subject to review from the 1 April 2018.
+For contextual purposes the salary level for a full-time firefighter is £29,638 per annum and is subject to review from the 1 July 2017 which has not yet been agreed nationally.